 A Hackintosh is whereby you can run the Apple Mac operating system (macOS) on ordinary, non-Apple PC hardware, like Dell, HP etc. It can be done, but it is problematic, and there are a lot of cons.
 The two biggest cons for me are: i) you cannot update macOS when an update comes out, you must wait for the Hackintosh community to verify it works etc and ii) depending on what branded PC components you have installed, some features within macOS will work and some won’t.
 After much research and realising that a Hackintosh is more problematic than they are worth, it was then I began to think about moving over to a Windows 10 PC.

-I am a gamer, have been since the 1980’s.
-For me to spend £2,400 on a computer whereby I can’t replace the GPU from either a) another burn out or b) to upgrade it, was starting to putting me off from buying an Apple Mac.
+I am a gamer and have been since the 1980s.
+For me to spend £2,400 on a computer whereby I can’t replace the GPU from either a) another burnout or b) to upgrade it, was starting to put me off from buying an Apple Mac.
 I started to think of costs verse benefits.
 What benefits does an Apple computer, or more to the point, macOS, give me over a Windows 10?
 Both platforms use virtually the same hardware components.

-When I began looking getting a new computer, I set myself goals:
+When I began looking to get a new computer, I set myself goals:

 - The spec had to be close to or better than my iMac as possible; 27” screen etc

-- It had to have a PCI Express slots, for a graphics card
+- It had to have PCI Express slots, for a graphics card

 - Be cheap as possible; pound (£) to performance ratio.

-When I was researching the Hackintosh, I noticed a lot of users were buying old corporate / school / government PCs that have come to the end of their three-year life cycle.
-These units, which were often either a Dell or HP, are extremely good value for money.
-You can purchase an old corporate PC, like an i5-6500 series for around £200, a fraction of the cost of brand-new PC.
-Knowing I wanted a PC which had a PCI Express slot for the graphics card, this eliminated the micro form PCs.
+When I was researching the Hackintosh, I noticed many users were buying old corporate/school/government PCs that have come to the end of their three-year life cycle.
+These units, which were often either a Dell or HP, are outstanding value for money.
+You can purchase an old corporate PC, like an i5-6500 series for around £200, a fraction of the cost of a brand-new PC.
+Knowing I wanted a PC which had a PCI Express slot for the graphics card, this eliminated the microform PCs.
 I did not fancy a big black tower either, so I went with what is known as Small Form Factor (SFF).
 So, cutting a long story short, I purchased: